 If you are also diagnosed with male pattern baldness, a hair loss specialist can devise a personalised treatment plan to deal with both conditions.
 We do not offer mino quilib so cannot comment on this.
-However we can tell you that the cornerstones of Belgravia’s male hair loss treatment courses are suitable topical formulations of high strength minoxidil and the oral, once-per-day tablet finasteride 1mg.
-These are often used alongside various hair growth boosters to significant effect, as can be seen in our Male Hair Loss Treatment Success Stories gallery.
+However we can tell you that the only clinically-proven male hair loss treatments which are both MHRA licensed and FDA approved, are topical applications of high strength minoxidil and the oral, once-per-day tablet finasteride 1mg.

 The Belgravia Centre is an organisation specialising in hair growth and hair loss prevention with two clinics and in-house pharmacies in Central London, UK.
 If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our Online Consultation Form from anywhere in the world.
 View our Hair Loss Success Stories, which includes the world’s largest gallery of hair growth comparison photos and demonstrates the levels of success that so many of Belgravia’s patients achieve.
 You can also phone 020 7730 6666 any time to arrange a free consultation.